Multi-method Assessment for Resilient Ecosystem Services and Human Nature System Integration

 Implemented by four partners from Finland, Estonia and Germany with the objective to identify best practices for integrating natural capital into decision-making.

 The Final Workshop was organized in Helsinki on the 13th and 14th of February 2020.

-The First MARES Expert Meeting is taking place in Helsinki on the 3rd of December
+The First MARES Expert Meeting took place in Helsinki on the 3rd of December 2019.

 Get to know to our Scientists